 Turkey calls on US to reverse decision on F-35 exclusion

-Turkey says Washington's decision to exclude Ankara from an American-led fighter jet program goes against the "spirit of alliance" and is calling for it to reverse the decision.
+Washington's decision to exclude Turkey from an American-led fighter jet program goes against the "spirit of alliance," the Turkish government said Thursday, and called on its NATO ally to reverse the decision.

 In a major break with a longtime ally, U.S. President Donald Trump's administration on Wednesday said Turkey is being kicked out of the F-35 program because it is buying the Russian S-400 air defense system.
 The United States says the S-400 would compromise the F-35 program and aid Russian intelligence.

-Turkey's Foreign Ministry on Thursday rejected that assertion and said the decision lacked "legitimate justification."
+In a statement, Turkey's Foreign Ministry rejected that assertion and said the decision to expel Turkey from the program lacks "legitimate justification."

+"This unilateral step is incompatible with the spirit of alliance and is not based on any legitimate justification," the ministry said.
+"Not only is it unfair to keep Turkey out of a program of which it is a partner but the claim that the S-400 will weaken the F-35 is invalid."

 The ministry said: "We call on the United States to come back from this mistake that will cause irreparable damage to our strategic ties."